-If you missed the Legendary Birds can you still get them?
+If you missed a Legendary Pokémon, can you still get it?

 What about Mewtwo?
 When will that Legendary be released?

 Mewtwo has already been released.
 It's being done through invitation-only Ex-Raids, though.
-And so far, they've been a bit of a disappointment.
-Here's hoping Pokémon Go has fixed them.
+And so far, they've been a bit of a frustration.

 And the Mythicals, Mew and Celebi?
 Will they be released soon too?